Devissage and Localization for the Grothendieck Spectrum of Varieties: CGW-Categories

 \begin{definition} A \emph{CGW-functor} of CGW-categories is a double functor $F:(\E,\M) \rto (\E',\M')$ which commutes with $c$ and $k$.
 More concretely, $F$ is a CGW-functor if the following two diagrams commute: \begin{diagram} { \Ar_\square \E & \Ar_\triangle \M & \qquad\qquad & \Ar_\square \M & \Ar_\triangle \E \\ \Ar_\square \E' & \Ar_\triangle \M' && \Ar_\square \M' & \Ar_\triangle \E'\\}; \to{1-1}{1-2}^k \to{1-4}{1-5}^c \to{2-1}{2-2}^{k'} \to{2-4}{2-5}^{c'} \to{1-1}{2-1}_{\Ar_\square F} \to{1-2}{2-2}^{\Ar_\triangle F} \to{1-4}{2-4}_{\Ar_\square F} \to{1-5}{2-5}^{\Ar_\triangle F} \end{diagram} \end{definition}

 The fact that $c$ and $k$ take distinguished squares to commutative triangles means that distinguished squares are \emph{equifibered} (the vertical arrows have equal ``kernels'' given by $k$) and \emph{equicofibered} (the horizontal arrows have equal ``cokernels'' given by $c$).
-Note that by Axiom (K), $c$ and $k$ are mutual inverses on arrows.
+By Axiom (K), $c$ and $k$ are mutual inverses on objects.

-When $\phi$, $c$ and $k$ are clear from context we omit them from the notation.
-When $\C$ has an ambient category $\A$ and $\phi$ is the identity functor, we omit $\phi$ from the notation.

 We now prove some technical consequences of the axioms.

 \begin{lemma} For any $A$, the morphism $f: \initial \mrto A$ has $f^c = 1_A$.
 Dually, the morphism $f:\initial \erto A$ has $f^k = 1_A$. \end{lemma}